Integrify/helm-charts/README.md

 # Integrify Helm Charts Repository

-This repository will hold the helm charts to deploy Integrify.
-Currently we have separate charts for different Kubernetes environments but these will eventually be merged into one primary chart.
+This repository holds the Integrify helm charts.
+Currently, we have charts for deployment to Kubernetes clusters in [Minikube](https://minikube.sigs.k8s.io/docs/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).
+We will add more charts as they become available.

 ## Summary
 - You will need to download the proper environment (minikube or EKS) values.yaml template available from this page and update it with your Integrify installation information prior to installing the application.
-- You will need to contact [Integrify Support](https://support.integrify.com) to get AWS credentials to pull the Integrify images.
+- You will need to open a support request via [Integrify Support](https://support.integrify.com) to get AWS credentials to pull the Integrify images.
 If you have an AWS account you can use an IAM identity within your account but you will still need to contact Integrify so we can provide you the proper IAM Role ARN to assume.
+In this support request we will also provide you with the needed SQL scripts to setup your Integrify databases.

 ## Quick Setup